 Is it safe to drive in North Macedonia as a tourist?
 Yes.
 Major roads (A1/A2 motorways and national roads) are in good condition and well-signed in Latin script.
 Rural roads can be narrow and winding but are passable in a small car.
 Traffic is lighter than most Western European countries.
 Speed limits: 130 km/h motorway, 80 km/h national roads, 50 km/h urban.
 Police use speed cameras; fines are collected on the spot.

-Plan your 7-day North Macedonia adventure — book your rental car online and save 10%, or browse our fleet to choose the right vehicle.
+Plan your 7-day North Macedonia adventure — book your rental car online with VAT already included in every rate, or browse our fleet to choose the right vehicle.

 Related: North Macedonia road trip complete guide | North Macedonia road trip guide | Best time to visit North Macedonia | Long-term car rental North Macedonia | Lake Ohrid swimming beaches guide | Tikveš wine region guide | Ohrid to Bitola day trip